yanaiw/spotify_youtube_data_analysis_python/README.md

 - features of music (for instance, dancebility, loudness and so on);
 - views, likes, descriptions, streams (which have apperead on these two web-sites).
 ____
-`The code` is provided ib this repositories, thank you for your attention!
+`The code` is provided in this repositories, thank you for your attention!
 See ya!